 GNR received organizational endorsements from the International Federation of Red Cross and Red Crescent Societies (IFRC), the British Red Cross, and the Charities Aid Foundation.
 We could not classify any of these as Class A endorsements, however, because each organization has a financial interest in the success of the bid.
 IFRC would receive 5 percent of the revenue from the registry, the British Red Cross would act as agent of the IFRC, and the Charities Aid Foundation would be involved in allocating the funds.
 The GNR bid also received support letters from four (4) commercial firms supporting the idea of using .org domains for corporate social responsibility sites.
 Thus, in total this applicant received seven (7) Class B endorsements.
-We rated the geographic diversity as Low.
-We realize, of course, that the Red Cross is a highly internationalized organization, but there is no evidence that GNR developed relations with anyone outside of the UK.

-RANK 9: REGISTERORG
+RANK 9: REGISTER ORG